Hamtramck, Michigan: Pączki Day

 Polish immigrants and residents of Hamtramck and southeastern Michigan celebrate Tłusty Wtorek (Fat Tuesday), known locally as Pączki Day, by lining up at the city's numerous Polish bakeries to purchase pączki.
 On Pączki Day, several local bars host parties with live entertainment and free pączki.

 Hamtramck Music Festival

 The "Hamtramck Music Festival" is an annual Independent music festival held in March in Hamtramck.
-It is currently sponsored by Bens Encore and the local Artist Community.
 In 2011, almost 200 bands played the Blowout at 14 venues over four days.

 St. Florian Strawberry Festival

 Held annually in the first weekend in May at grounds at St. Florian Church.

 Hamtramck Labor Day Festival

 The Hamtramck Labor Day Festival is held on Labor Day weekend, ending with the Polish Day Parade on Labor Day.
 The festival includes live music on two stages, a carnival area, beer, and food tents extending the half-mile (1 km) stretch of Joseph Campau Street, from Caniff to Carpenter.